How to Get Admission in MBBS in USA in 2025: Step-by-Step Guide for Indian Students

 - 15 stand-alone questions in each of the science sections

-MCAT Syllabus
+MCAT Exam Syllabus

 The test has 4 sections in total, 3 of which test your scientific understanding, and 1 test your critical thinking and reasoning.
 The 3 science-based sections cover a gamut of subjects: physics, biology, chemistry, sociology, and psychology.
 The table below represents the MCAT exam syllabus.